 Our choir and conductor, Jenny Crober, along with renowned conductors, Brainerd Blyden-Taylor and Mark Sirett and their ensembles, were also featured in a nationwide broadcast on CBC Radio’s “The World at Six” on Christmas Eve, 2007, in a program devoted to the appeal of community choirs.

-CHORAL ARRANGEMENTS BY ARTISTIC DIRECTOR:
+CHORAL ARRANGEMENTS BY ARTISTIC DIRECTOR JENNY CROBER:

 25th ANNIVERSARY YEAR: